 Originally called Commerce – a name indicating the town’s aspirations – following the financial panic of 1837 the town of Commerce was greatly diminished.
 Land was cheap, therefore, in 1839 when Joseph Smith decided it was time to leave Quincy after the many months of shelter the Mormons had received from that generous community.
 Smith chose Commerce as the new home of the Saints.
 He renamed Commerce as Nauvoo, which in Hebrew means “beautiful place.”
 Smith and the Mormon leaders platted the town with blocks within which were homes, each one having a garden and space for necessary domesticated animals.
 Soon it was one of the fastest growing towns in the U.S. It was briefly the largest city in Illinois.
 In 1840 Nauvoo was legally registered.
+(It is an interesting historical fact that Stephen A. Douglas helped arrange the state charter for Nauvoo while he was briefly Illinois Secretary of State, November 30, 1840 – February 15, 1841).
 By 1844 Nauvoo had more than 12,000 residents, some of whom were converts from England.
-Nauvoo had a larger population than Chicago at the time and it was the largest city in Illinois.

 With Nauvoo established, in 1841 Joseph Smith undertook construction of a temple with the physical labor of all able-bodied men in the Mormon community.
 The Mormon temple was, in its time, the largest structure north of St. Louis and west of Cincinnati.
 Anyone traveling on the Mississippi River could not have missed seeing the temple, which stood on an elevation in Nauvoo.

 In 1844 Charles Lambert, a talented stone cutter from England and convert to Mormonism, designed and carved thirty decorative pilasters for the temple, each with a stone sun face on the capitals to convey a celestial kingdom.
-Only three sun stones survive.
+Three sun stones survive.

 But the Mormons were being attacked by a newspaper outside Nauvoo, the Warsaw Signal.